American Airlines Logo Light Harness Troubleshooting

 1. Read the meter.
 Make sure that the resistance shown on the meter is open or 100 megohms.

-2. Repeat steps c) through e) for each WIRE PIN contact in the connector.
-Record your findings on the work sheet.
+2. Repeat steps a) through c) for each WIRE PIN assemblies in the connector plug.

-1. Replace harness with new one provided BY THE JUDGE
+1. Request and Replace harness with new one provided BY THE JUDGE

 2. Reactivate Logo light system.